Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 More Taichung Itinerary Essentials

 – Taichung is about 2 hours from Taipei by regular bus/train, or one hour on the High Speed Rail.
-Book your HSR ticket online to get a discount, or get a 3-day HSR pass.
-You also take a shuttle bus directly from Taoyuan airport to Taichung.
+Book your HSR ticket online to get a discount or take advantage of this 2-for-1 HSR ticket deal.
+You can also take a shuttle bus directly from Taoyuan airport to Taichung.

-– The Taichung MRT is up and running as of early 2021, after many years of delays.
+– The Taichung MRT started running in 2021, but there is only 1 line.
+It goes from the HSR station to Fengchia Night Market, but it doesn’t go to Taichung station or the city center area yet.
 Taichung buses are free for rides under 10 km.
-You still need to swipe on (look for 上 on the sign) or off (下) with an EasyCard or iPass (available at 7-11 or the airport).
+You still need to swipe on (look for 上 on the sign) or off (下) with an EasyCard.
+Learn how to use EasyCard in Taiwan here.

-– If you visit Taichung during Chinese New Year in Taiwan, you may find that almost all shops, attractions, and restaurants are closed on from New Year’s Eve to Day 2 of the New Year.
+– If you visit Taichung during Chinese New Year in Taiwan, you may find that many shops, attractions, and restaurants are closed on from New Year’s Eve to Day 2 of the New Year.

 Taichung Itinerary 1 Day